A B C D E F G H I J K L M N O P Q R S T U V W X Y Z Ref

 ≫ 4 pilgrimage sites = (1) Lumbini (birthplace of the Buddha), (2) Bodh Gaya (where Prince Siddhartha attained enlightenment under the bodhi tree), (3) Sarnath (where Buddha gave his first teaching) and (4) Kushinagara (where Buddha died and attained parinirvana) – see catusamvejaniyathana (Pāli ≫ main entry).

-≫ 4 Sacred Buddhist Mountains in China = 普陀山 Pǔtuó Shān (for Avalokiteshvara), 五臺山 Wǔtái Shān (for Mañjushri), 峨眉山 Éméi Shān (for Samantabhadra), and 九華山 Jiǔhuá Shān (for Ksitigarbha) – see 四大名山 Sida Mingshan (Chinese ≫ main entry).
+≫ 4 Sacred Buddhist Mountains in China = 普陀山 Pǔtuó Shān (for Avalokiteshvara), 五臺山 Wǔtái Shān (for Mañjushri), 峨眉山 Éméi Shān (for Samantabhadra), and 九華山 Jiǔhuá Shān (for Ksitigarbha) [Note: sometimes just the first three of these are included as the 3 famous/sacred Buddhist mountains in China] – see 四大名山 Sida Mingshan (Chinese ≫ main entry).

 ≫ 4 seals = (1) impermanence (all compounded/conditioned things are impermanent), (2) unsatisfactoriness (all contaminated/defiled things are suffering), (3) nonself (all phenomena are without self/ inherent existence) and (4) peace (nirvana is peace / nirvana is beyond description) – see chökyi domzhi (Tibetan ≫ main entry).